ylhyra/ylhyra_content/not_data/content/explanations/Pronunciation/Stress.md

 All long sounds become short when a word is unstressed.

-===Unstressed words don't have the [[Preaspiration|small breaths]]=== The word "[[ekki]]" is pronounced /eʰki/, with a small [[Preaspiration|breath of air]] being blown out right before the ''kk''.
+===Unstressed words don't have the [[Preaspiration|small breaths]]=== The word "[[ekki]]" is pronounced /e{{h}}ki/, with a small [[Preaspiration|breath of air]] being blown out right before the ''kk''.
 If the word is stressed, the small breath of air is absolutely necessary – without it people cannot understand you.
 However, if the word is unstressed there's no need for the breath.
 You can (and should) just pronounce it as /eki/.

-*"'''''ÞAÐ''' er ekki '''RÉTT'''''", meaning "that's not true" is pronounced /<u>það er iggi rétt</u>/ *"''það er '''EKK'''i '''RÉTT'''''", meaning "that's '''not''' true" is pronounced /<u>það er eʰki rétt</u>/
+*"'''''ÞAÐ''' er ekki '''RÉTT'''''", meaning "that's not true" is pronounced /<u>það er iggi rétt</u>/ *"''það er '''EKK'''i '''RÉTT'''''", meaning "that's '''not''' true" is pronounced /<u>það er e{{h}}ki rétt</u>/